Pompi2503/principles-of-data-analyticss/README.md

 # Principles of Data Analytics

-## Task 1

-Import the Irish data set from Sklearn.datasets
+## Import the Irish data set from Sklearn.datasets
+  Explanation
+load_iris() fromt the sklearn.datasets module loads the iris dataset.
 1. Scikit-learn is installed in python using pip(https://pip.pypa.io/)
 2. Sklearn is imported (https://scikit-learn.org/stable/index.html)
 3. Import iris dataset (https://sklearner.com/scikit-learn-load_iris/)

-## Task 2
+## : Explore the Data Structure

 Explore the data structure - shape, forst 5 rows, the feature name and the target classes.
 1. Panda libriary is imported and used to convert Iris.data  which is in Numpy array to convert to more readable format.